 If you are at a place called Gilgal, lay open your heart on the altar and cry out for Him to heal you.
 Pray to obey him.
 Even if it cost losing the praises of men.
 Even if you are thrown out of your church, family, home, and so forth.
 Take it from a person who hasn’t always obeyed immediately.
 Forget the offerings and the sacrifices and how much you gave in tithes to a building.
 Forget that you have a plaque with your name engraved on it.
 I’m telling you to forget this earthly kingdom building business and accolades of man.
 Forget about laying up treasures here.
 Forget about all the things you destroyed in the battle, all the enemies you fought and killed, whether it was drugs, lust, sex, alcohol, or pride and remember there may be something you held onto.
 Oh how I have held on to things– Abba Forgive me.

 Kill the king AGAG!
 Kill the biggest demon and the others will fall.
 That’s why Jesus- Yeshua went to cast demons out of a man and they didn’t budge, so he said, “What is your name?
 They answered Legion, for we are many.
 Get the king and the rest fall!

-The prophet Samuel, had to do the kings job that day because the king was afraid of the men and he gave in to them and disobeyed The Lord Adonai.
+The prophet Samuel, had to do the kings job that day because the king was afraid of men, and he gave in to them and disobeyed The Lord Adonai.
 King Saul had offered the special sacrifices that were meant for the prophet to do, now the tables have turned.
 Samuel tells Saul to go get the wicked king.